 “Is it possible to make shoes without animal cruelty or environmental pollution?”

 Wicked Lover, a brand that found the answer to this dilemma in “plant-based leather .”
-Wicked Lover’s CEO, Lim Ga-young, is a former architect who launched her business in Australia in 2014 with the dream of becoming a fashion designer.
-She worked as a shoe designer using animal leather for seven years, but as she began crafting her own designs, she encountered ethical and environmental issues arising from the production process.
-She shared that this led her to engage in extensive contemplation and research on alternatives to animal leather.
+Wicked Lover’s CEO, Im Ga-young, is a former architect who launched her business in Australia in 2014 with the dream of becoming a fashion designer.
+She worked as a shoe designer using animal leather for seven years, but as she began crafting her own products, she encountered ethical and environmental issues arising from the production process.
+This led her to engage in extensive contemplation and research into alternatives to animal leather.

 Why is cactus leather eco-friendly?

-They explained that cactus leather not only releases no pollutants when disposed of but is also harmless to both the planet and human health, as no harmful chemicals are added during the tanning process.
+They explained that cactus leather not only releases no pollutants when disposed of, but is also harmless to both the environment and human health because no harmful chemicals are added during the tanning process.

-However, since this material is hard to come by in the market, the minimum order quantity for the fabric was high, and ironically, we faced the problem of ending up with excess inventory—a situation that isn’t exactly eco-friendly.
-After grappling with distribution challenges, we decided to turn to Wadiz crowdfunding.
+However, since this material is hard to come by in the market, the minimum order quantity for the fabric was high, and ironically, we found ourselves facing a situation where leftover inventory would be environmentally unfriendly.
+After considering various distribution options, we decided to turn to Wadiz crowdfunding.

 Driven by the belief that we should grow not just as a brand, but as one that contributes to animals, the environment, and society, we launched a crowdfunding campaign and raised a total of 80 million won with the participation of 700 backers.